EXCLUSIVE-Canada minister says study permits to students from India drop due to dispute | Education

 "Our relationship with India has really halved our ability to process a lot of applications from India," Miller said.
 In October, Canada was forced to pull 41 diplomats, or two-thirds of its staff, out of India on orders from New Delhi.
 In addition, the dispute has prompted Indian students to seek to study in other countries, a spokeswoman for the minister said.

-Those factors led to an 86% drop in study permits issued to Indians in the fourth quarter of last year from the previous quarter, to 14,910 from 108,940, according to official data that have not been previously reported.
+Those factors led to a more than 80% drop in study permits issued to Indians in October and November of last year compared with the first two months of the third quarter, according to official data that have not been previously reported.
 C. Gurusubramanian, counselor for the High Commission of India in Ottawa, said some Indian international students were looking at other options besides Canada due to "concerns, in the recent past, regarding lack of residential and adequate teaching facilities" at some Canadian institutions.

 Indians have formed the largest group of international students in Canada in recent years, with more than 41% - or 225,835 - of all permits going to them in 2022.
 "I can't tell you about how the diplomatic relationship will evolve, particularly if police were to lay charges," Miller said.
 "It's not something that I see any light at the end of the tunnel on."